 Creativity and critical thinking are encouraged in all graduate level work.
 The graduate program recognizes that, upon graduation you will be considered an expert in nursing.
 The components of the graduate curriculum are carefully designed to insure the development of new knowledge, hone communication skills (oral and written), develop new ideas and encourage intellectual growth.
 One of the expectations of the American Academy of Colleges of Nursing (ACCN) is that graduate schools build on previous knowledge to include sciences and the humanities.
 A goal of the WTAMU graduate nursing program is to incorporate sciences and the humanities in each course.
 It is through the study of the humanities in particular that a broader understanding of the human condition is achieved, and through this broader understanding, more holistic care can be provided.
-In short, graduate nursing education is about more than just nursing, or perhaps more appropriately, through graduate education, nursing is understood more deeply for what it is, both the doing of nursing, and the being of a nurse.
+In short, graduate nursing education, nursing is understood more deeply for what it is, both the doing of nursing, and the being of a nurse.